aquacropos/aquacrop-eto/README.rst

-*PyETo* is a Python library for calculating reference crop evapotranspiration (ET\ :sub:`o`\ ), sometimes referred to as potential evapotranspiration (PET).
+*aquacrop-eto* is a Python library for calculating reference crop evapotranspiration (ET\ :sub:`o`\ ), sometimes referred to as potential evapotranspiration (PET).
 The library provides numerous functions for estimating missing meteorological data.